Bogglo/memory-game/README.md

-# 🎮 Memory Game with Sound — by Bogglo
+# 🎮 Memory Game — by Bogglo

 An interactive emoji-based browser puzzle game made using HTML, CSS, and JavaScript.
 Players flip cards to find matching emoji pairs while tracking time and attempts — with fun sound effects and a playful win animation.